thefstalphabet/thefstalphabet/README.md

 ![banner](https://user-images.githubusercontent.com/69709410/130318774-bf7f0b95-a53f-4dc6-a659-e9225c8387b8.png)

 <!-- little bio about me -->
-<p align="center">I'm Akash a third year undergrad at Takshashila Institute of Engineering and Technology Jabalpur.
+<p align="center">I'm Akash a final year undergrad at Takshashila Institute of Engineering and Technology Jabalpur.
 I'm a Coding Enthusiast, Currently Working on my Dream to be a Software Developer Engineer.
 Specialization in Web development and Problem Solving.</p>

 <!-- some frequently asked questions -->
 - 📚 I’m currently learning **Web development**